mparsley1/eo-docs/README.md

 This code is described in
 [Processing of satellite files from the object store and other data sources](#processing-of-satellite-files-from-the-object-store-and-other-data-sources).

-[eo-io](https://github.com/ECHOESProj/eo-io) is used to interface to the S3 object store.
+[eo-io](https://github.com/ECHOESProj/eo-io) is used to read and write to the S3 object store.
 Both eo-custom-scripts and the processors in eo-processor read and write to the object store using the eo-io package.
 It is a lower level module, used by the other packages, to write the GeoTIFFs and metadata to S3.